San Diego Hidden Gems: written by a local

 Spruce Street Suspension Bridge

-The Spruce Street suspension bridge is a footbridge built in 1912.
-It was built intended for pedestrians to cross over a deep canyon in the neighborhood of Mission Hills.
-This local spot has beautiful views over the canyon (70 feet below) and is part of the “San Diego’s 7 Bridges Hike“.
+The Spruce Street Suspension Bridge is a pedestrian bridge.
+It was built in 1912 and is located in Bankers Hill/Mission Hills.
+It spans a deep canyon and offers visitors a unique and thrilling experience as they walk across the bridge while it sways and bounces.
+This local spot has beautiful views over the canyon (70 feet below) and is part of “San Diego’s 7 Bridges Hike“.

 - Free to visit